Phase structure of heavy dense lattice QCD and the three-state Potts model

 \section{Abstract}

 The nature of the finite temperature phase transition of QCD depends on the particle density and the mass of the dynamical quarks.
-We discuss the properties of the phase transition at high-density, considering an effective theory describing the high-density heavy-quark limit of QCD.
+We discuss the properties of the phase transition at high density, considering an effective theory describing the high-density heavy-quark limit of QCD.
 This effective theory is a simple model in which the Polyakov loop is a dynamical variable, and the quark Boltzmann factor is controlled by only one parameter, $C(\mu,m_q)$, which is a function of the quark mass $m_q$ and the chemical potential $\mu$.
 The Polyakov loop is an order parameter of $Z_3$ symmetry, and the fundamental properties of the phase transition are thought to be determined by the $Z_3$ symmetry broken by the phase transition.
 By replacing the Polyakov loop with $Z_3$ spin, we find that the effective model becomes a three-dimensional three-state Potts model ($Z_3$ spin model) with a complex external field term.
 We investigate the phase structure of the Potts model and discuss QCD in the heavy-quark region.
-As the density varies from $\mu=0$ to $\mu=\infty$, we find that the phase transition is first order in the low-density region, changes to a crossover at the critical point, and then becomes first order again.
-This strongly suggests the existence of a first order phase transition in the high-density heavy quark region of QCD.
+As the density varies from $\mu=0$ to $\mu=\infty$, we find that the phase transition is first order in the low-density region, changes to a crossover at the critical point, and then becomes first-order again.
+This strongly suggests the existence of a first-order phase transition in the high density heavy-quark region of QCD.